10 Tips for Getting Off Opioids

 Help Is Available

 Getting off opioids can be difficult; however, recovery is possible.
 The ability to quit using opioids and experience long-term recovery depends greatly on your own personal willpower and dedication to getting clean.
 If you have any doubts about your willpower to stop using on your own, don’t take the risk.
 Ask a family member or close friend for help with entering a structured treatment setting for additional support.
 Remember, you don’t need to get off opioids alone.
-Contact a dedicated treatment specialist today to learn more about the resources available for getting off of opioids successfully.
+Contact a dedicated treatment provider today to learn more about the resources available for getting off of opioids successfully.